brycie-boy/The_Cosmos/Annihilationism.md

 ## Annihilationism  # 🧠

-Annihilationism denies that there is any survival beyond death, holding that the individual comes to a complete end with the demise of the body.
-In Buddhism, this is refered to as the view of non existance.
+Annihilationism is a philosophical view that denies that there is any survival beyond death, holding that the individual comes to a complete end with the demise of the body and that there is no spiritual demension to the human existance and thus no survival of any sort.
+In Buddhism, this is refered to as the view of nonexistance.
 The teaching of [[Dependant Origination]] avoids this position.

 ___